Greg Hawkes: Other endeavors

-In 2009, Hawkes contributed synth to several tracks on the album Invisible Embraces by Boston-based new wave band New Collisions.
+In 2009, Hawkes contributed synthesizers to several tracks on the studio album Invisible Embraces by Boston-based new wave band New Collisions.

-Before the Cars reunited in 2010, Hawkes played with The Turtles featuring Flo & Eddie and Todd Rundgren.
+Before the Cars briefly reunited in 2010, Hawkes played with the Turtles featuring Flo & Eddie and Todd Rundgren.

-On May 8, 2014, Hawkes appeared onstage with Californian comedy rock/new wave band the Aquabats at Boston's Paradise Rock Club, where he joined the band in playing synthesizer for a cover of the Cars' "Just What I Needed".
+On May 8, 2014, Hawkes appeared onstage with Californian comedy rock and new wave band the Aquabats at Boston's Paradise Rock Club, where he joined the band in playing synthesizer for a cover version of the Cars' "Just What I Needed".

-In 2016, Hawkes produced Boston rock band Eddie Japan's 2017 album Golden Age.
-In 2017 and 2018, he joined the band to perform “Moving in Stereo”, “Bye, Bye Love”, “Let’s Go”, and cover songs at multiple shows.
-Starting in 2019 and continuing through 2025, Hawkes and Eddie Japan have performed a full night of music by the Cars throughout the North East and Mid Atlantic areas.
+In 2016, Hawkes produced Boston rock band Eddie Japan's studio album Golden Age (2017).
+In 2017 and 2018, he joined the band to perform "Moving in Stereo", "Bye Bye Love", "Let's Go", and other cover songs at multiple shows.
+Starting in 2019 and continuing through 2025, Hawkes and Eddie Japan have performed a full night of the Cars' music throughout the North East and Mid Atlantic regions.

 In 2017, Hawkes toured with Todd Rundgren on his White Knights: The Chivalrock Tour, playing keyboards and saxophone.

-Hawkes also appeared in the children's television series Yo Gabba Gabba!, in segments instructing the viewer in playing certain instruments.
-In one appearance where he taught viewers the ukulele, he performed the Cars' hit single "You Might Think".
+Hawkes also appeared on the children's musical animated television series Yo Gabba Gabba!, in segments that instructed viewers on how to play certain instruments.
+In one appearance in which he taught viewers to play the ukulele, he performed the Cars' hit single "You Might Think".

 Hawkes also plays guitar, percussion instruments, saxophone, and clarinet.